Pitfalls and Outlooks in Using COMET: Problems

 Model quantization represents a model using lower-numerical precision data types so that the model consumes less memory and model passes can be computed faster.
 Such improvement in inference is directly beneficial to deployment efficiency; it is also useful in other complex procedures involving COMET scoring, such as data filtering, re-ranking, and Minimum Bayes Risk (MBR) decoding \citep{kumar-byrne-2004-minimum}.

 Despite the aforementioned advantages, model quantization is not a feature supported by the current COMET framework by default.
 We thus make minimal modifications to the software and investigate the effect of numerical precision on COMET scores on both CPU (FP32, FP16, and QINT8) and GPU (FP32 and FP16).
-For CPU inference with FP16 or dynamic QINT8, we apply the quantization module \texttt{torch.ao.quantization} \href{https://pytorch.org/docs/stable/quantization.html}{from PyTorch} before \texttt{model.predict()}.
-When using GPU-FP16, we first load the model weights to FP32.
-After that, we call \texttt{.half()}~to explicitly convert the weights of the encoder, i.e., \texttt{XLMRobertaModel()} from \texttt{transformers}.
-This is because we discovered that loading the weights directly in FP16 would still result in FP32 precision.
+When using FP16, we first load the model weights to FP32, followed by \texttt{.half()} call.
+This is because loading the weights directly in FP16 still incorrectly results in FP32 precision.
+For CPU inference with dynamic QINT8, we apply the quantization module \texttt{torch.ao.quantization} \href{https://pytorch.org/docs/stable/quantization.html}{from PyTorch}.

-We use NVIDIA GeForce RTX 3090 for GPU inference and a batch size of 8 in all settings (in practice a quantized model makes room for a larger batch size). \Cref{tab:quantization} summarises the effect of numerical precision.
-In addition to reporting COMET scores, we also report 1) inference time in seconds (sec) as an efficiency measure; and 2) segment-level mean absolute error (MAE), segment-level Kendall's tau-c ($\tau_{c}$), and system-level pairwise accuracy (Acc).
+We use AMD Ryzen 9 5900X with NVIDIA GeForce RTX 3090 for GPU inference and a batch size of 8 in all settings (in practice a quantized model makes room for a larger batch size). \Cref{tab:quantization} summarises the effect of numerical precision.
+In addition to reporting COMET scores, we also report (1) inference time in seconds (sec) as an efficiency measure; and (2) segment-level mean absolute error (MAE), segment-level Kendall's tau-c ($\tau_{c}$), and system-level pairwise accuracy (Acc).
 Everything is compared to the human DA scores either on segment- or system-level.
 Technically, Kendall's $\tau_{c}$ calculates rank correlation on an ordinal scale with adjustments for ties and pairwise accuracy computes the proportion of system pairs that have the same ordering by a metric as by humans.